|Year of Entry||2017|

 |Tuition Fee||Click here for more information|

 BA (State Univ of New York at Binghamton), MFA (Massachusetts College of Art)

 +852 3442 8049

-To be eligible for admission, applicants must satisfy the University's General Entrance Requirements
+To be considered for admission, you must satisfy the General Entrance Requirements.

-Consideration will be given to employment record, travel, and other examples of life experience.
+Consideration may be given to employment records, travel and other examples of life experience.

-SCM students and alumni have participated in many competitions that have resulted in outstanding achievements.
-These include:
+The School encourages students to join media art competitions and festivals locally and internationally.
+Our students and alumni have participated in many competitions that have resulted in outstanding achievements, including the following.